FajarKim/github-readme-profile/README.md

   </tr>
 </table>

+See [more](/docs/translations.md) available locale.
 The locale code added to file should be a 2-letter abbreviation from [ISO 639-1](https://www.andiamo.co.uk/resources/iso-language-codes/) or a 4-letter code with a language and country code (eg. `id` or `pt-BR`).
 Anything appearing in [the list](https://gist.github.com/FajarKim/91516c2aecbfc8bf65f584d528d5f2b1) should be fine.
+You can also contribute new translations if you like, contributing guidelines can be found [here](/CONTRIBUTING.md#%EF%B8%8F-translations-contribution).

 ```markdown
 ![GitHub Stats](https://gh-readme-profile.vercel.app/api?username=FajarKim&locale=id)